figurerotate

 - Initialize

-to 5 degrees.
+mtime to 0.1 seconds and angle to 5 degrees.
 If the user provides these values, they are updated accordingly.

 - Disable the 3D rotation mode using

-rotate3d off
+rotate3d off.

 - Set a flag

-to control the loop execution.
+breaktrue to false to control the loop execution.

 - Bring the current figure to the front using

-and get the current figure handle hf
+shg and get the current figure handle hf.

 - Set a key press callback function

-to allow interruption of the rotation.
+KBCallback to allow interruption of the rotation.

 - Retrieve the current view angles

-a
+a and b.

 - Start a timer using